Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) Amateur boxing contests that are sanctioned by

-USA Boxing or any other sanctioning organization approved by the Association of Boxing Commissions.
+USA Boxing or any other sanctioning organization approved by the Department as determined by rule.

-contests conducted by a State, county, or municipal entity.
+(3) Amateur boxing contests conducted by a State,

 (4) Amateur martial arts contests that are not